Search by Keyword

 The second five-measure verse appears immediately thereafter with Paul repeating the exact same melody line.
 This time, however, the arrangement intensifies with the violins doubling their chorded chops to eighth notes above the cellos quarter notes.
 The violas play the raising melody line of the fourth measure this time around instead of the cellos.

 The eight measure chorus is then heard to interject the overall commentary of the setting, namely “all the lonely people, where do they all come from…where do they all belong.”
 Paul’s vocals are now treated with artificial double-tracking to accentuate the song’s message.
-The violins go back to playing quarter notes while the violas play a twice-repeated four note descending passage above a single note bass note being held by the violas.
+The violins go back to playing quarter notes while the violas play a twice-repeated four note descending passage above a single bass note being held by the violas.
 A single violin (no doubt Tony Gilbert as first violinist) repeats Paul’s final melody line of the song (“where do they all belong”) in the final measure which actually extends into the first measure of the following verse.

 The next two verses follow the same pattern as the first pair but with instrumental accentuations.
 As Paul introduces “Father Mackenzie” to the story, the cellists interject a low eighth-note run in the fourth measure that tapers off in the fifth.
-These cellists repeat this same line in the fourth verse but are preceded by a detailed passage by the violas that appear through all five measures.
+These cellists repeat this same line in the fourth verse but are preceded by a detailed passage by the violas that appears through all five measures.
 All the while the staccato eighth notes are played by the violins and whoever else is not playing the above passages at that time.

-The chorus is then repeated with the exact configuration as heard the first time with the exception of the single violin playing an ascending passage just after the lyrics “where do they all come from.”
+The chorus is then repeated with the exact configuration as heard the first time, with the exception of the single violin playing an ascending passage just after the lyrics “where do they all come from.”
 While vibrato is decided against in this performance, the final note of this passage requires it.
 A repeat of the intro is then heard as the bridge of the song, the instrumentalists’ performances identical to a tee, right down to the differing staggered cellist lines of the third and seventh measures.
 This is the last we will hear of the three-part harmonies of Paul, John and George.

-The fifth verse, while melodically structured the same, shows quite a bit of strategic instrumental differences.
+The fifth verse, while melodically structured the same, shows quite a few strategic instrumental differences.
 While the cellos play a see-saw eighth note pattern for all five measures, the violins hold out a high note throughout all five measures.
 Meanwhile, the violas play a jarring melodic eighth note melody that starts midway through the second measure on the syncopated word “church.”
 The sixth verse is also dramatically different, with both the violins and violas playing the staccato quarter notes with the cellos mimicking Paul’s melody line on the words “wiping the dirt from his hands as he walks from the grave” while then slowly descending downward in the final measure.
 All in all, this dramatic change in arrangement perfectly suits the poignant mood of the lyrics.

 The final repeat of the chorus is quite similar arrangement-wise to the first chorus except for two obvious additions.
 No doubt because of the absence of the ascending violin line heard in the second chorus, the decision was made for Paul to overdub a solo vocal reprise of the “aah, look at all the lonely people” melody line of the intro/bridge to superimpose two characteristic elements of the song and distinguish the conclusion for a big final impression.
 Additionally, the single violin melody line of the eighth measure is confined to quarter notes and joined in harmony by the rest of the octet to round off the arrangement for a suitable ending.

 The arrangement scored by George Martin was designed for a string quartet and was doubled for the eight musicians in the double-string quartet, two instrumentalists playing the same part.
 This is the pattern used throughout with the exception of the solo violin lines mentioned above.
 So instrumental and intricate was this arrangement that one asserts (dare I say) that George Martin should have gotten a songwriting credit.
-“Lennon/McCartney” definitely doesn’t cut it in this case – maybe “McCartney / Martin / Lennon / Starkey / Shotton.”
+“Lennon/McCartney” definitely doesn’t cut it in this case – maybe “McCartney / Martin / Lennon / Starkey / Harrison / Shotton.”
 Don’t shoot me…it’s just a thought.

 As was his soon-to-be-established habit, Paul took to introducing characters and painting a vivid picture (arguably his most vivid) of their story.
 First off, though, he expresses his observance of “all the lonely people,” then beginning with his first example of a lonely person, “Eleanor Rigby.”
 She is seen picking up “the rice in a church where a wedding has been.”
 He then gives the first of six four-syllable dour opinions of the situation found in the song, which are all found in the final measure of the verses.
 This one is “lives in a dream.”